magbello157/crawthereum/README.md

 ## Getting Started

+### Cloning the Repo

+- Clone this repository to your local machine

 ### Setting up the environment variable file

 Crawthereum uses a free API service provided by [Etherscan.io](https://etherscan.io/) for which you need an API Key.
 Visit the website and create an account to get your free API Key.
 Then follow steps below to set up your environment variable